Can Exodus staff monitor my account or control my transactions?

 Do I control my own wallet?

 Exodus believes in an individual's right to privacy and full control of their funds.
 We've incorporated these principles into our technical design choices for Exodus.

 Unlike your bank account or stock portfolio, this is what is referred to as custodial access with counterparty risk.
 Exodus (the company) doesn't actually hold any assets on your behalf.
 Exodus is non-custodial wallet with no counterparty risk.

 You control your assets through a set of private keys generated from when you first opened your wallet.

 Exodus is an account-less wallet which means there is no account to sign-up for to receive and use Exodus.
 You are essentially your own bank and have complete control.

 What are Private Keys and why do they matter to me?

-Exodus is an HD wallet which means there is a master key and individual sets of private keys for each of your individual asset addresses in your wallet.
+Exodus is a hierarchical deterministic (HD) wallet which means there is a master key and individual sets of private keys for each of your individual asset addresses in your wallet.

-- The 12-word phrase is the master key which provides access your entire wallet including all of the assets inside.
+- The secret 12-word phrase is the master key which provides access your entire wallet including all of the assets inside.
 If Exodus was a house with many rooms, consider this your master key to the whole house and the key to controlling all your assets together.

-- The individual private keys are different from the 12-word recovery phrase because they match only one address for each asset.
-Sometimes referenced as a public/private key pair.
+- The individual private keys are different from the 12-word secret phrase because they match only one address for each asset.
+This is sometimes referenced as a public/private key pair.

 Your Exodus wallet is a software application running locally, on your computer.
 It creates and manages your private keys offline.

 Since we also do not control your funds, it is very important to always keep your private keys secure by never giving them to an untrustworthy site or third party.
 Exodus staff will never ask for your 12-words or private keys.

 How is my transaction and balance information displayed in my wallet?